Lorentz violation in $\gamma$-pair production ($e^{+}e^{-} \rightarrow \gamma\gamma$): Introduction

+In recent decades, the search for new physical theories has grown considerably, which inevitably results in the extension of the Standard Model with the breaking of Lorentz symmetry \cite{Carroll}.
+The beginning of this search for new formulations in terms of symmetry, in physical theories, intensifies with the construction of the Standard-Model Extension (SME) by Kostelecký and Colladay \cite{Colladay1,Colladay2} and with it the possibility of collapsing the Lorentz covariance in the context of the Quantum Field Theory that has been extensively studied since then.
+As a result of these studies from the late 1980s onwards, Lorentz symmetry breaking became a topic present in several situations, from supersymmetric models \cite{Berger,Carlson} to higher-derivative models in field theory \cite{Gomes, Mariz, Gomes2} passing through systems in condensed matter \cite{Belich1,Belich2,Charneski,Alan} and so on.
+In this work, we will dedicate attention to one of these contexts within the scope of scattering processes in Quantum Electrodynamics (QED) \cite{Colladay3,Altschul}.

 Experimental investigations aimed at verifying the validity of Lorentz-violating (LV) corrections have been extensively carried out following the advancements in theoretical studies, leading to the establishment of multiple constraints on LV parameters \cite{Iranianos}.
 Among these experiments, the clock anisotropy stands out as one of the most precise spectroscopic techniques \cite{Brown}, enabling the derivation of upper bounds of $10^{-33}$ GeV on LV parameters when incorporated within the framework of the SME.
-Nevertheless, studies on the possible effects of LV on scattering processes are scarce, particularly regarding the determination of upper bounds on the breaking parameters through cross-sectional analyses.
-Theoretical predictions must be supported by experimental evidence in order to be considered valid.
-We know that this is not always possible in the short term, but the efforts contained in tables \cite{Kostelecky1} give us a glimpse (see also \cite{Mattingly, Long, Kostelecky2, Kostelecky3}).
+Nevertheless, studies on the possible effects of Lorentz Invariance Violation (LIV) on scattering processes are scarce, particularly regarding the determination of upper bounds on the breaking parameters through cross-sectional analyses.
+As regards the scattering process of producing $\gamma$-pairs, which is one of the fundamental reactions in QED, it has been extensively examined in collider experiments (see \cite{Derrick}).
+The validation of theoretical predictions necessitates the substantiation through empirical evidence.
+While acknowledging the inherent challenges in promptly securing such evidence, the endeavors outlined in the tables \cite{Kostelecky1} provide a preliminary glimpse into potential avenues for validation.

-High energy collision experiments offer an excellent opportunity to probe potential violations of Lorentz symmetry.
-In addition, the process of $\gamma$-pair production scattering, which is one of the fundamental reactions in QED, has been extensively scrutinized in collider experiments \cite{Jade,Kobel,ALEPH,DELPHI1,DELPHI2,OPAL}(see also \cite{Derrick}).
-The investigation of $\gamma$-pair production scattering holds great significance in the context of Lorentz symmetry breaking.
-The Lorentz Invariance Violation (LIV), which manifests as a footprint of the underlying quantum gravity effect, is too small to be directly observed in laboratories.
-However, high-energy cosmic particles, such as photons and neutrinos, may provide one of the most promising avenues for detecting the minuscule LIV effects \cite{Nanopoulos}.